This post may contain affiliate links. Please read our disclosure policy.

 Carne en su Jugo

-Our friends Mel and Jon invited us over to their house for dinner a few weeks ago and Mel was awesome enough to make this for us.
+Our friends Mel and Jon invited us over to their house for dinner shortly after we met them, and Mel was awesome enough to make this for us.
 My kids went crazy over it.

-I’ve tweaked it just a bit to match my family’s tastes: we like a little heat with our recipes, so I upped the serranos to 3.
-Feel free to only use 1 pepper if you’d like to avoid the heat.
+I’ve tweaked Mel’s recipe just a bit to match my family’s tastes: we like a little heat in our dishes, so I upped the serranos to 3.
+Feel free to only use 1 chile pepper if you’d like to avoid the heat.

 That said, there might be little or no heat with three peppers.
 It really depends on how hot the available peppers are.